calmh/imapchive/README.md

  - `message_id`: A unique integer representing the message, equal to the IMAP message ID.

- - `message_data`: The raw bytes representing the message, in RFC822 format, possibly gzip compressed.
+ - `message_data`: The raw bytes representing the message, in RFC822 format.

- - `compressed`: True if the `message_data` is in fact gzip compressed.

- - `message_hash`: The SHA256 hash of the (uncompressed) message data.
+ - `message_hash`: The SHA256 hash of the message data.

  - `deleted`: True if the message with this `message_id` has been deleted.